Omwamii/Spotify_to_Youtube_playlists/README.md

 # Spotify to Youtube Music Playlist converter

 ## Description
 A Flask web application that enables users to convert their spotify playlists to Youtube music playlists.
-See your favourite spotify songs' youtube videos ☺️
+See your favourite spotify songs' youtube videos :blush: